tsuru/tsuru/docs/architecture.rst

 The provisioner is responsible for provision the `units`.

-There is two provisioners:
+There is only one supported provisioner right now:

 * docker
-* juju

 routers
 -------